 18. Organize your countertops

 Use countertop accessories to declutter your kitchen and add more style to your kitchen without spending a fortune.
-A nice paper towel holder means you’re never franticly searching for a cloth after a spill, and decorative containers keep pantry staples like flour, sugar, and coffee within arm’s reach.
+A nice paper towel holder means you’re never frantically searching for a cloth after a spill, and decorative containers keep pantry staples like flour, sugar, and coffee within arm’s reach.
 A mug tree brings your festive drinkware out of the cupboards to show off your style.

 You don’t need to waste your paycheck at Bed, Bath & Beyond; seek inspiration from you already own.
 I keep kitchen utensils in a pottery vase given to me by a friend; another editor uses a retro tobacco jar to hold wooden spoons.
 It’s a cute look and inexpensive to change out when you want a budget-friendly new look for your room.